 How to schedule an appointment:

 You schedule directly with me via e-mail or secure e-message.

 For new patients:

-New patient form: Please download, complete, then scan and email or fax back to me.
+New patient form: Please download, complete, then email or fax back to me.
 In a pinch, a cell phone photo also works.